juancn/juancn.github.io/_posts/2018-03-12-sorting-and-paging-on-distributed-data.md

 The second scenario, that is using an offset and a page size, is much more interesting in my opinion, and there's little literature on how to solve it somewhat efficiently, and this one is the one we will tackle.

+If you're starting from scratch, do yourself a favor and **pick the first strategy**, it will save you countless headaches down the road, even if scale is not an issue yet.
+If on the other hand, you're stuck with option two, keep reading.

 # Doing it the hard way

 In the restricted case of an offset/page sort, all page offsets are page size aligned, that is: